mwbowers/mwbowers.github.io/reference/expo/qsys-expo-model/record-attribute.md

 ---
 title: RecordAttribute class
-description: Defines  the Record Attribute on a type
+description: "Defines  the Record Attribute on a type "
+last_modified_at: 2024-06-26T20:27:13Z
 ---

 Defines  the Record Attribute on a type